bellaBoecking/rf-crop-yield-ml/README.md

 Group-aware splitting ensures that no soil sample appears in both training and validation sets, even when matched to multiple crop years.

-RandomForestRegressor was chosen for its ability to capture non-linear relationships, handle mixed feature types, computational efficiency, and favorable performance metrics in multi-model crop yield prediction studies.
+RandomForestRegressor was chosen as a strong nonlinear baseline after preprocessing because it can capture feature interactions, performs well on tabular data, supports reliable fold-level evaluation, and performs favorably in multi-model crop yield prediction studies.

 ## Diagnostics